aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/aspose-diagram-font-operations/_index.md

 type: docs
 weight: 180
 url: /net/aspose-diagram-font-operations/
-description: This page describes how to create Visio document from scratch with Aspose.Diagram library.
+description: This page describes how to manipulate fonts with Aspose.Diagram library.
 ---

 ## **How to Specify TrueType Fonts Location**